 - 1. Verify that the MDL script is correct, and that you have specified the correct object identifier for each of the objects referenced. - 2.
-If the custom view for which you want to include the measure does require access to that measure, you can - change the properties of the ancestor custom view in which the measure is excluded add specific users from the subordinate custom view (the one for which you are trying to include the measure) to the ancestor custom view in which the measure is included create a new custom view in which the measure is included, adding users to it as required to meet your reporting needs
+If the custom view for which you want to include the measure does require access to that measure, you can - · change the properties of the ancestor custom view in which the measure is excluded - Note: If you use this option, all members of the subordinate custom view (the one for which you are trying to include the measure) will gain access to the measure. - add specific users from the subordinate custom view (the one for which you are trying to include the measure) to the ancestor custom view in which the measure is included - However, this will give the users access to all information that is accessible by the ancestor custom view.

+create a new custom view in which the measure is included, adding users to it as required to meet your reporting needs